 Is a garage conversion the cheapest ADU option?

 Yes.
 A garage conversion costs $60,000–$120,000 in Simi Valley — the lowest entry cost of any ADU type.
 The shell and foundation already exist, which eliminates a significant portion of new construction costs.
-Parking replacement and fire separation requirements are addressed during permitting.
+You'll need to address parking replacement ($8,000–$20,000) and fire separation requirements during permitting.
+ROI is fastest with garage conversions: many homeowners use rental income to fund detached ADU projects later.

 How long does it take to build an ADU in Simi Valley?